LeoBlanchette/torah_food_symbolism_analysis/README.md

 > Matthew 12:34 O generation of **vipers**, how can ye, being evil, speak good things? for out of the abundance of the **heart** the mouth speaketh.

-Notice again, the animal (viper) is identified by the heart, which is revealed by the toungue.
+Notice again, the animal (viper) is identified by the heart, which is revealed by the tongue.

 #### The Wild Beast